cortado-mobile-solutions/apidoc-mdm/docs/user.md

 If the user exists an email, with the necessary informations, will get send to the user.

 ## User Reset Password
 With this request the password of a user can be reset.
-It is only available for MTC(Cloud) installations
+It is only available for MTC(Cloud) installations<br>
+It will trigger a confirmation email or an instruction email about enrolling a new device (if the optional parameter *join* was send with the value *true*)

 ### User Reset Password Request